mpneuried/mysql-dynamo/README.md

 ## Changelogs

+### 0.1.4

+- Print out a warning if attributes are removed by the validation

 ### 0.1.3

 - Fixed package json to use the correct `mysql-node` version if an older version is already used within the project